C.S. Lewis and America: Lessons for Today from the Early American Reception of C.S. Lewis’s Books

 January 20, 2022 - "C.S.
 Lewis for American Roman Catholics, 1936-1947"

 A majority of the serious early American response to C.S.
 Lewis’s books came from Catholics.
 Appreciative readers included several priest-theologians, the monk Thomas Merton, and Charles Brady (a professor of English), whom Lewis called “the first of my critics so far who has really read and understood all of my books.”
 Examining these early reviews identifies several particular reasons for their positive response, but also why those reasons remain instructive for Christian witness today.

 February 10, 2022 - "C.S.
 Lewis for American Scholars and the Popular Media, 1935-1947"

 Respondent: Kirk D. Farney, Vice President for Advancement, Vocation, and Alumni Engagement; Assistant Professor of History

 Especially after the publication of The Screwtape Letters and the Space Trilogy, the number of American reviews of Lewis’s work expanded exponentially.
-Academics (almost always) and mainline Protestants (usually) appreciated Lewis’s works, though some also raised serious objections.
-An understanding of why so many praised—and a few criticized—can clarify why “the academic Lewis” and “the ecumenical Lewis” remain important for academic and ecumenical audiences today.
+Academics (usually), newspapers (almost always), and mass-circulation magazines (again usually) expressed appreciation, though with a few serious objections.
+What figures like W. H. Auden and Alistair Cooke wrote about Lewis in American publications helps clarify why “the public Lewis” remains important for academic and popular audiences today.

 Respondent: Amy Black, Professor of Political Science